smudgy-g/news-homepage-main/README.md

 ### What I learned

-This was a great project to brush up on CSS styling using Grid and Flexbox before starting a SOftware Deevelopment course.
+This was a great project to brush up on CSS styling using Grid and Flexbox before starting a SOftware Development course.
 I particularly enjoyed adding the menu functionality with JQuery and was quite pleased with the final outcome.

 ### Continued development

-Further animations to menu buttons would be a nice feature (ie. spnning close menu button or increase scale of the menu items on hover)
+Further animations to menu buttons would be a nice feature (ie. spinning close menu button or increasing scale of the menu items on hover)

 If there are any suggestions, I'd be happy to see and hear them!